Automattic/wp-calypso/packages/tour-kit/README.md

   - some arbitrary metadata
   - a set of optional reference elements selectors for rendering a step near
   - a set of options:
-	- classNames: optional custom CSS class that will be applied to the step
+	- classNames: optional custom CSS classes that will be applied to the step
 - Two renderers (used as render props internally):
   - a step renderer (React component/function passed a set of properties)
   - a minimized view renderer (for rendering a minimized view instead of closing)